 The Play’s the Thing

 “For so many people, going to the theatre is scary.
 You have to sit here in the same space with total strangers, breathing the same air, feeling feelings!
 Right?
-So we try to prepare people ahead, create a comfortable space, and invite them to engage afterwards, with us, with each other, with their friends a week later.”
+So we try to prepare people ahead, create a comfortable space, and invite them to engage afterward with us, with each other, with their friends a week later.”
 Molly leaned forward in earnest.
 “We need the stories to be more than just a two-hour event.”

 “That’s the thing,” Dina chimed in.
 “It’s about the work we’re doing and how it relates and contributes to the common discourse of our time.
 That’s what theatre does, in a powerful way.
 It’s a little bit like church.
-And it’s not a screen, it’s alive, and in the moment.
+And it’s not a screen, it’s alive, and it’s in the moment.
 And it’s not singular.”
 “In my dream,” Molly added, “we create an environment where audiences have gotten used to the fact that they are communal.
 They leave a show and find a seat in the café, with friends or strangers because they just can’t wait to discuss the evening.”

 The Dorset Experience.